Davospike/segpSPA/The_Process/SystemImplementation.md

 [ADD TO] - Group working methods used (for instance did your team choose a particular style of agile? what communication channels did you use?)

 ### GitHub Continuous Integration
+The team utilised GitHub to streamline and organise the workflow throughout the project.
+Each team member had a separate branch to work on which we periodically merge back into the dev branch.
+This meant any conflicts/errors could be managed and our progress was being saved as we went; useful for if something broke along the way.

-[ADD TO] - Stuff on "Team use of Git, how your team used continuous integration / continuous deployment.
+The team also utilised the Docker deployment approach.
+You can read more about our use of Docker [below](#deployment-details) [ADD TO] - Stuff on "Team use of Git, how your team used continuous integration / continuous deployment.
 Streamlining of workflow throughout."

 ## Sprints